jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

 ![](/images/comp-1.svg)

 In the illustration above, function *f* takes a triangle as input, and outputs a square.
-Function *g* takes in a square and outputs a triangle.
+Function *g* takes in a square and outputs a circle.

 When working with data in, data out, it is important to enforce function *purity*.
 A function is pure if its output is solely determined by its input.
 That is, given the same input, it must always return